When “Appraised” Value Is NOT Market Value

 Further, if appraisers push value too far in an attempt to support a contract price, other issues arise.
 An underwriter will likely call for a full review of the appraisal that will probably result in a significant cut in the value.

-Or worse – if the appraisal makes it past underwriting, investors may refuse to buy the loan on the secondary market b/c they are unfamiliar with Bay Area markets and the property appears over-valued on paper.
+Or worse – if the appraisal makes it past underwriting, investors may refuse to buy the loan on the secondary market because they are unfamiliar with Bay Area markets and the property appears over-valued on paper.

 In any case, prior to the meltdown in 2008, appraisers could correlate to other offers and even pending sales to some extent, but nowadays they are not allowed.